webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/advanced-s3.md

 - Same durability as Standard IA.
 Data can be lost if an AZ goes down
 - 99.5% availability per year
 - Lower cost than IA

+USE Cases: Storing Secondary backup copies of on-premise data, or data you can recreate

 ### S3 One Zone - Intelligent Tiering